 @PT.SDT@ - if PT SDT will be calculated, then this will detemplify to “true”; otherwise it will detemplify to “false”

 Additionally, it is sometimes necessary to update a property file at certain points in a model run’s multi-year sequence.
 To allow for this, property file “updates” may be specified in /inputs/t[year]/globalTemplateUpdate.properties files.
-In any model run year starting at t[year], the properties in this update file supercede all of those that came before it.
+In any model run year starting at t[year], the properties in this update file supersede all of those that came before it.

 Running the Model